cms-dev/cms/.github/SUPPORT.md

 the instructions in the issue template.

-**Please don't file issues to ask for help**, we are happy to help on the mailing list or on gitter, and it is more likely somebody will answer your query sooner.
+**Please don't file issues to ask for help**, we are happy to help on the mailing list or on Telegram, and it is more likely somebody will answer your query sooner.